brucecui97/habitat_interface/README.md

 Change the _sensor_rate class variable in hab_ros_interface.py

 ## Testing
-TBD (Haibtat uses pytest, and currently I'm learning how to use pytest with ROS)
+TODO (Haibtat uses pytest, and currently I'm learning how to use pytest with ROS)

 ## Future work